panrg/meeting-materials/charter.md

 Administrative details
 ----------------------

-Chairs: Brian Trammell, second chair TBD
+Chairs: Brian Trammell and Jen Linkova

 Mailing List: [panrg@irtf.org](mailto:panrg@irtf.org)

-Meetings: The PAN(P)RG currently intends to meet at each IETF meeting until a determination is made whether or not to charter it.
+Meetings: The PAN(P)RG intends to meet at each IETF meeting until a determination is made whether or not to charter it.
 Afterward, the RG intends to meet at 2-3 IETF meetings per year, and up to one workshop colocated with a related academic conference per year.